endorama/endorama/README.md

 I am a software engineer and system administrator with a focus on backend, DevOps and Site Reliability Engineering practices.
 I'm also a maker, with a focus on phisical prototying and bridging the web with phisical items.

-Currently working at [Elastic](https://www.elastic.co/), the Search, Observe and Protect company.

 I blog on software engineering, leadership and other topics at [endorama.dev](https://endorama.dev)

 <a href="https://endorama.dev">